-Issues found, but no excess VCU issuance and no risk of future excess issuance Issues found, with excess VCU issuance and/or risk of future excess issuance Program qualifies under program Validation/verification body shall conduct a root cause analysis Validation/verification body or jurisdictional proponent, as appropriate, shall revise program documents Verra lifts suspension on VCU issuance, upon acceptance of program document revisions Verra shall upload revised program documents to the Verra registry Validation/verification body shall conduct a root cause analysis Where significant performance issues are found; and as appropriate, disciplinary action shall be taken against the validation/verification body Validation/verification body or jurisdictional proponent, as appropriate, shall revise program documents Jurisdictional proponent may need to compensate for excess issuance (see Section 6.1.5) Verra lifts suspension on VCU issuance, upon acceptance of program document revisions by Verra Verra shall upload revised program documents to the Verra registry Program does not qualify under program 1) Validation verification body shall conduct a root cause analysis 2) Where significant performance issues are found, and as appropriate, disciplinary action shall be taken against the validation/verification body 3) No further VCU issuance is permitted Validation/verification body shall conduct a root cause analysis Where significant performance issues are found, and as appropriate, disciplinary action shall be taken against the validation/verification body Jurisdictional proponent may need to compensate for excess issuance (see Section 6.1.5) No further VCU issuance is permitted
+Issues found, but no excess VCU issuance and no risk of future excess issuance Issues found, with excess VCU issuance and/or risk of future excess issuance Program qualifies Validation/verification body shall conduct a root cause analysis Validation/verification body shall conduct a root cause analysis under program Validation/verification body or jurisdictional proponent, as appropriate, shall revise program documents 2) Where significant performance is ues are found, and as appropriate, disciplinary action shall be taken against the validation/verification body Verra lifts suspension on VCU issuance, upon acceptance of program document revisions appropriate shall revise program Verra shall upload revised program documents to the Verra registry documents 4) Jurisdictional proponent may need to compensate for excess issuance (see Section 6.1.5) Validation/verification body shall conduct a root cause analysis Where significant performance issues are found, and as appropriate, disciplinary action shall be taken 5) vera lifts suspension on VCU issuance, upon acceptance of program document revisions by Verra MR Prosted.
+6) Verra shall upload revised program documents to the Verra registry Program does not Validation/verification body shall conduct a root cause analysis Validation/verification body shall conduct a root cause analysis qualify under program against the validation/verification body 2) Where significant performance issues are found, and as appropriate, disciplinary action shall be taken against the validation/verification body Output Description: No parther VCU issuance is permitted Jurisdictional proponent may need to compensate for excess issuance (see Section 6.1.5) 4) No further VCU issuance is permitted

-- 6.1.5 Where Verra determines that VCUs have been issued in excess of the correct amount, the following applies: - 1) The jurisdictional proponent is responsible for compensating for excess VCU issuance where Verra deems, acting reasonably, that there has been a material erroneous issuance of VCUs in respect of the jurisdictional program, as a result of the fraudulent conduct, negligence, intentional act, recklessness, misrepresentation or mistake of the jurisdictional proponent, as set out further in the issuance representation.
+Where Verra determines that VCUs have been issued in excess of the correct amount, the following applies:

+1) The jurisdictional proponent is responsible for compensating for excess VCU issuance where Verra deems, acting reasonably, that there has been a material erroneous issuance of VCUs in respect of the jurisdictional program, as a result of the fraudulent conduct, negligence, intentional act, recklessness, misrepresentation or mistake of the jurisdictional proponent, as set out further in the issuance representation.

-- 2) Any compensation for excess VCU issuance shall be through the following, with Verra using reasonable efforts to work with the jurisdictional proponent to ensure that any adverse impacts on the jurisdictional proponent are minimized to the extent possible. - 3) Where the excess VCUs remain in the jurisdictional proponent's Verra registry account and it can be demonstrated that they have not been used for offsetting purposes, immediate cancellation of the VCUs. - 4) Replacement of VCUs through immediate cancellation from subsequent issuances of VCUs to the jurisdictional program - 5) Purchase by the jurisdictional proponent of an equivalent tumber of replacement VCUs, and cancellation of same, within 60 business days of receiving formal Verra notification of such required action. - 6) Where the jurisdictional proponent fails to compensate for excess VCU issuance, Verra may take action against the jurisdictional proponent, including applying sanctions with respect to its registry account activities until such time as the excess issuance has been compensate
+- 2) Any compensation for excess VCU issuance shall be through the following, with Verra using reasonable efforts to work with the jurisdictional proponent to ensure that any adverse

+- 3) Where the excess VCUs remain in the jurisdictional proponent's Verra registry account and it can be demonstrated that they have not been used for offsetting purposes, immediate 🔉

+- 4) Replacement of VCUs through immediate cancellation from subsequent issuances of VC

+- 5) Purchase by the jurisdictional proponent of an equivalent number of replacement VCUs, and cancellation of same, within 60 business days of receiving formal verra notification of

+- through

+proponent to

+animized to the ex

+prisdictional proponent's \

+ave not been used for offsetting